-Actuarial Standards of Practice (ASOP) No. 44 states that the asset valuation method should produce an actuarial value of assets that falls within a reasonable range of market value, recognizes the difference between the market value and actuarial value of assets within a reasonably short period of time, and is likely to produce actuarial value of assets that are sometimes greater than and sometimes less than the corresponding market values.
-The asset method required under N. J. Statute does not meet the requirements of ASOP No. 44 because this method has produced actuarial value of assets which have consistently been greater than the market value of assets and recognizes investment losses slowly over time.
-Additionally, the method may produce an actuarial value of assets that falls outside of what is generally considered to be a reasonable range of the market value.
+Actuarial Standards of Practice (ASOP) No. 44 states that the asset valuation method should produce an actuarial value of assets that falls within a reasonable range of market value, recognizes the difference between the market value and actuarial value of assets within a reasonably short period of time, and is likely to produce actuarial values that are sometimes greater than and sometimes less than the corresponding market values.
+The asset method required under N. J. Statute does not meet the requirements of ASOP No. 44 because this method has produced actuarial asset values which have consistently been greater than the market asset values and recognizes investment losses slowly over time.
+Additionally, the method may produce an actuarial value of assets that falls outside of a reasonable range of the market value.